Do U.S. citizens still have to prove to employers that they are eligible to work in the country?

 If you want to continue researching this topic, click on the links below to learn more.

 After reading this article, you likely have questions about the law and procedures to follow should you or someone you know be in the process of obtaining an employment-related visa.
-You can further your research, learn about the law, and even get a free case review today from a local immigration attorney.
+And since every case is different, it's in your best interests to seek assistance from a local immigration attorney.

 Contact a qualified immigration attorney to help you with visa procedures.